apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------

+##### November 26th, 2015: Apache Jackrabbit Oak 1.0.24 released
+Jackrabbit Oak 1.0.24 is a patch release that contains fixes and improvements over the previous 1.0.x release.
+See the [downloads](downloads.html#oak1.0) page for more details

 ##### November 26th, 2015: Apache Jackrabbit Oak 1.2.8 released
 Jackrabbit Oak 1.2.8 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the [downloads](downloads.html#oak) page for more details.